 - Scale

-By understanding and applying these landscape design basics, you can create a stunning outdoor space that reflects your personal style and enhances your home’s beauty.
+Put these landscape design basics into practice, and you’ll craft an outdoor space that doesn’t just look great—it feels uniquely yours and boosts your home’s curb appeal for years.
 Whether you choose to DIY or work with a professional designer, remember that a well-designed landscape is an investment in your property and your quality of life.
 So, get started on your landscape design journey today and enjoy the rewards for years to come!